-This policy was last reviewed by the Information Security Working Group in April 2020.
+This policy was last reviewed by the Information Security Working Group in August 2022.

-This policy was last approved by Information Security Working Group in April 2020.
+This policy was last approved by Information Security Working Group in September 2020.

 Purpose and scope

-Where possible, individuals should use College-owned equipment for work purposes as they meet minimum security requirements (e.g. encryption, automatic security updates and Antivirus software).
+Where possible, individuals should use College-owned computer equipment for work purposes as they meet minimum security requirements (e.g. encryption, automatic security updates and Antivirus software).
 Everyone must also take the following steps:

-● Only authorised staff should use College devices;
+- Only authorised staff should use College devices

-● Do not make unauthorised changes to equipment (e.g. disabling Antivirus or firewall software);
+- Do not make unauthorised changes to equipment (e.g. disabling Antivirus or firewall software)

-● Return all equipment to IT Services (e.g. laptops, tablets and USB storage) when leaving the College, including those purchased using research grants and log out of any personal services (e.g. Apple iCloud, Adobe Creative Cloud);
+- Return all equipment to IT Services (e.g. laptops, tablets and USB storage) when leaving the College, including those purchased using research grants and log out of any personal services (e.g. Apple iCloud, Adobe Creative Cloud)

-- Report lost or stolen devices to IT Services immediately.
+- Report lost or stolen devices to IT Services immediately

 Personally owned devices

-● Auto-lock after a short period (e.g. 10 minutes);
+- Enable auto-lock after a short period (e.g. 10 minutes)

-● Avoid using public Wi-Fi to access College resources.
+- Avoid using public Wi-Fi to access College resources.
 Use a secured wireless connection wherever possible.
-If you have no other choice but to use public Wi-Fi, you should use a VPN;
+If you have no other choice but to use public Wi-Fi, you should use a VPN

-● Be aware of your surroundings in public areas and consider buying a privacy screen if you regularly work with confidential information.
+- Be aware of your surroundings in public areas and consider buying a privacy screen if you regularly work with confidential information.

 - Report any lost or stolen equipment as soon as is practicably possible to IT Services